oliverjam/jaredhill-v2/src/work/bo/bo.md

  2. The user would make significant steps towards an incremental goal each week, no matter how little money they put in (research said that Strugglers save little to no money each week, and suffer from unrealistic goals in the medium and long term)

-<light-box @src="https://cdn-images-1.medium.com/max/5304/1*pr75tfIxZkRrdY5CVAFyag.png">The new designs, with a new visual pattern to represent their savings.</light-box>
+<light-box @src="https://cdn-images-1.medium.com/max/5304/1*pr75tfIxZkRrdY5CVAFyag.png">The new designs, with a new visual symbol to represent their savings.</light-box>

 ### Now to test with users